List of Bleach characters: I: Cang Du

 Cang Du (Tsan Tu) is a Sternritter who has the epithet "I" for "The Iron" (Ji Aian) as he can turn his skin into a hardened material.
 During the first invasion, Cang fights Tōshiro Hitsugaya and Rangiku Matsumoto and manages to steal the former's bankai.
 In the second invasion, Cang is ordered to personally kill Hitsugaya, interrupting the latter's fight with Bazz-B. When Cang tries to activate Daiguren Hyōrinmaru, he is forced to relinquish the bankai due to Hitsugaya's use of the Shin'eiyaku to temporary Hollowfy him contaminated the weapon.
 Cang is eventually defeated and encased in ice with Hitsugaya's attacks, although he manages to break out of it after the activation of his Vollständig.
 Nevertheless, Cang was imprisoned alongside BG9 and brought before Yhwach for judgment.
 Though he uses his ability on the grounds of refusing to die by the hands of any other than Yhwach, Cang is bisected by Haschwalth.

-Cang Du is voiced by Ryō Kuratomi in the Japanese anime and by Landon McDonald in the English dub.
+Cang Du is voiced by Ryō Kuratomi in the original Japanese anime and by Landon McDonald in the English dub.

 J: Quilge Opie

 Quilge Opie (キルゲ・オピー, Kiruge Opī) is one of the leaders of the Jagdarmee squad who has the epithet "J" for "The Jail" (Za Jeiru) due to his ability to create flawless cages made of spirit energy.
 He is assigned in Hueco Mundo to capture Arrancars for Yhwach to use as Vanguards for the Wandenreich, having no toleration for disobedience and willing to act in a barbaric manner if offended.
 After easily defeating Loly and Menoly as well as Harribel's Fracción, he is confronted by Ichigo and his friends.
 He engages Ichigo in battle and activates his Vollständig, Biskiel (Bisukieru) and uses his Sklaverei ability to absorb Ayon.
 Receiving orders from Yhwach to keep Ichigo occupied while the Sternritter invade the Soul Society, Quilge struggles to keep up with Ichigo's movements and is unsuccessful in stealing Ichigo's bankai, causing Ichigo to assume the Wandenreich fear a Shinigami's bankai.
 Falling for one of Ichigo's taunts, Quilge attempts a counterattack only to be shot from behind by Kisuke Urahara.
 However, Quilge gets back up using Ransōtengai and shoots Urahara in the back, as well as severely injuring Yasutora Sado and Orihime Inoue and imprisoning Ichigo in a seemingly impenetrable cage.
 Just as when he was about to move in to kill the others, he is sliced in half by an off screen (or off panel) Grimmjow Jagerjaquez, effectively killing him.

-Quilge is voiced by Koichi Yamadera in the Japanese version of the anime and Xander Mobus in the English dub.
+Quilge is voiced by Koichi Yamadera in the original Japanese version of the anime and Xander Mobus in the English dub.